yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_02.md

      ![GitHub Action detail reflecting Docker ](media/hol-ex3-task2-step8-1.png "GitHub Action detail")

- 1. Run the below command to perform a `git pull` on your local repository folder to fetch the latest changes from GitHub.
+ 1. Navigate back to the Visual Studio Code application in which terminal is already open and run the below command to perform a `git pull` on your local repository folder to fetch the latest changes from GitHub.

      ```BASH
      git pull